tj-python/github-deploy/README.md

 # github-deploy
-Python package that automates deployment of files to multiple repositories all at once

 Using polyrepo's to manage projects can pose a number challenges one of which is maintaining consitency across multiple repositories for configurations that needs be the same accross all of them in your organization.